RobertCam/recipe-mood-match/README.md

 ## 🎯 How It Works

 1. **Select Your Mood**: Choose from predefined moods or enter a custom one
-2. **Add Allergies (Optional)**: Specify any food allergies separated by commas
+2. **Add Allergies (Optional)**: Specify any food allergies separated by commas - recipes will avoid these ingredients
+3. **Specify Ingredients (Optional)**: List specific ingredients you'd like to include - recipes will feature these prominently
-3. **Generate Recipe**: Click "Generate Recipe" to get a personalized recipe
+4. **Generate Recipe**: Click "Generate Recipe" to get a personalized recipe
-4. **View Recipe**: See the recipe name, ingredients, step-by-step instructions, and an explanation of why it matches your mood
+5. **View Recipe**: See the recipe name, ingredients, step-by-step instructions, and an explanation of why it matches your mood
-5. **Save Recipe**: Save recipes you like to access them later from the saved recipes section
+6. **Save Recipe**: Save recipes you like to access them later from the saved recipes section

 ## 🔧 Available Scripts